Baseball Metrics

 The complete guide to modern baseball analytics - every stat defined, benchmark ranges included, and prospect applications explained.
 From wOBA to Stuff+, this is the reference you bookmark and come back to.

-Why Modern Metrics Matter
+Why Modern Baseball Metrics Matter More Than Traditional Stats

 Traditional baseball statistics are not useless.
 They still describe what happened.
 If a player hit .310 with 35 home runs, those are real outcomes and meaningful ones.
 If a pitcher posted a 2.90 ERA over 180 innings, that matters.
 Results are the point of the sport.